 3. LDO SYS: This is the LDO providing the system with the actual VDD power required for the digital part to operate.
+Note that the Power Block implements seamless switching from the LDO SYS to the LDO RET when the system enters Deep Sleep mode.
+In the latter case, a low voltage is applied to the PD\AON power domain to further reduce leakage.
 4. LDO (various): This a group of LDOs used for the elaborate control of the powering up/down of the Radio, the GP ADC and the XTAL16M oscillator.

-The Power Block of the DA14583 only supports the use of Lithium coin cells (2.35 V to 3.3 V) as external battery.
-The connection diagram is shown in Figure 56.
+There are two ways of connecting external batteries to the Power Block of the DA14581.
+They depend on the specific battery cell used and its voltage range.
+Battery cells are distinguished into Lithium coin cells (2.35 V to 3.3 V) and Alkaline cells (1.0 V to 1.8 V).
+The connection diagrams are presented in Figure 57 and Figure 56 respectively:

-D a ta s h e e t ~ - - - -

-Figure 56: Supply overview, Coin-Cell Application
+Figure 57: Supply Overview, Alkaline-Cell Application

-The voltage range and efficiency of the Buck mode DC-DC converter is shown in the following figure, assuming a 10 mA constant load.
+The usage of Boost or Buck mode with respect to the provided voltage ranges is illustrated in the following figure which also illustrates the efficiency of the engine assuming a 10 mA constant load.